- Trust Marketing Platform

 10. While being efficient, personalize your requests

 In your effort to reach a lot of customers, you might find yourself using the same message over and over.
 While it’s okay to stick to a pattern, avoid coming off like a robot.
 Personalize your messages with the customer’s name and reference the employee they worked with at the store.
-This sort of personalization will reinforce who is reaching out and why, minimizing confusion and increasing click-through rates.
+This sort of personalization will reinforce who is reaching out and why, minimize confusion and increase click-through rates.

 11. Let customers know how long it takes to write a review